pierrz/brif/README.md

 A boilerplate tool based on Docker, designed to streamline the development and deployment of IIIF compliant platforms.

-Embedded with `FastAPI, Celery + Rabbit-MQ + Flower, Postgres + PGAdmin, Cantaloupe, Nginx, Bulma`.
+Embedded with `FastAPI, Celery + Rabbit-MQ + Flower, Postgres + PGAdmin, Cantaloupe, Bulma` and provided with an example configuration for `Nginx`.

 **NB:** _This tool is not actively maintained annd you might encounter some issues during the `docker compose build` phase.
 Overall, it's mostly a matter of dependencies to update and some `Dockerfiles` to refine._